stelatoris/XTronical-I2S-Audio/README.md

 XTronical has already released a similar library with the ability to read from SD Cards but does not have the ability to change the playback speed of several WAV files individually. https://www.xtronical.com/i2s-ep3/

 My 1st goal, is to add the SD Card option to this library so that I can play larger files directly from the SD Card.
-As a 1st attempt, I somewhat succeeded but I faced major latency issues.
+As a 1st attempt, I some what succeeded but I faced major latency issues.
+You can check out my work here: https://github.com/stelatoris/XTronical-I2S-Audio-with-SD

 You should also check his YouTube channel for other great projects: https://www.youtube.com/channel/UCOjddcYTYcZBGhpBALhX4Kg